-The task force found the SCWA is likely to reduce construction risks and may even help stabilize costs, especially given the regional construction labor shortage.
-This capital investment forecast remains unchanged despite current operational budget stressors for public agencies.
-The task force heard and considered a range of studies, data and arguments that a SCWA could increase risks such as cost.
+considered a range of studies, data and arguments that an SCWA could increase risks such as cost.
 The task force almost unanimously concluded that such studies were not convincing, the benefits of the SCWA remained significant and substantial.

-Many studies reviewed by the task force evidenced that a SCWA improves efficiency, predictability and certainty on construction projects.
+Many studies reviewed by the task force evidenced that an SCWA improves efficiency, predictability and certainty on construction projects.
 For example, a Cornell University study reviewed 185 PLAs (https://bit.ly/39IobM3) and concluded PLAs "provide value for government and corporate purchasers of construction services - getting the best work for the money with far greater likelihood of on-time, on-budget performance."
 The Port of Seattle robustly applies their CWA to projects, especially those that are is time-sensitive, such as airport runways.